 You must be wondering how I performed my three-months-long research and ended up with this list of the best garden hose filters.
 So, I’ll walk you through the steps I took to analyze and review the most popular garden hose filters on the market.

-Step 1: A big list of the most popular garden hose filters available on the market
+Step 1: A big list of the most popular garden hose filters

 The first step was fairly simple but took the good part of an hour.
 I needed a list of the most popular filters for garden hoses on the market, and for that, I scoured the internet and looked up websites such as Amazon, Walmart, Target, Home Depot, and Costco.
 I selected only the most popular filters with the highest number of sales.